mansvi-pol/InternVisionTech-DataScience-AI-Internship/README.md

 <div align="center">

-### ⭐ Thank you for visiting my repository!
+⭐Thank you for visiting my repository!

-If you found this repository helpful, feel free to explore my other projects and connect with me.
+If you found this repository interesting, feel free to explore my other projects or connect with me on LinkedIn.

-Happy Coding! 🚀
+Happy Learning & Happy Coding! 🚀

 </div>